franciscoxavier04/pm-BIM/docs/system-admin-guide/projects/project-life-cycle/README.md

 ### Reorder phases

-Project phases are listen in order.
+Project phases are listed in order of execution.
 You can rearrange the order of the phases within **system administration**:

 - Use **drag and drop** to move phases into the desired order